 University of Arkansas

-Brown has a Ph.D. in animal nutritional immunology and a master’s degree in animal reproductive physiology from the University of Arkansas at Fayetteville.
-Her research endeavors explored the interactions of diet, gastrointestinal micro-organisms and immunity as a means to optimize animal performance.
+Dari has a Ph.D. in animal nutritional immunology and a master’s degree in animal reproductive physiology from the University of Arkansas at Fayetteville.
+She researched the interactions of diet, gastrointestinal micro-organisms and immunity to optimize animal performance.
 She completed her bachelor’s degree in biology with a minor in chemistry from the University of Central Arkansas.